W-M-T/Brightspace-TA-util/README.md

-# How to patch https://github.com/squell/bb-scripts with this script:
+# How to patch https://github.com/squell/bb-scripts with this distribution script:

 In ```feedback.sh```, replace
 ```bash